How Much Does It Cost To Open a Liquor Store? 12 Startup and Running Costs Explained

-When customers crave an ice-cold beer or their favorite cocktail, they have lots of options.
-They can pick up their favorite bottles from big-box players like Total Wine, convenience stores, and other locally-owned liquor stores in the area.
+When customers crave an ice-cold beer or their favorite cocktail, they have plenty of options.
+They can pick up their favorite bottles from big-box players like Total Wine, convenience stores, and other locally-owned liquor stores or package stores in the area.

-In this blog, we’ll explore six ways to draw shoppers away from other liquor retailers, win them over, and keep them coming back.
-Let’s dive right in!
+In this blog, we'll explore six ways to draw shoppers away from other liquor retailers, win them over, and keep them coming back — plus how a liquor-specific POS system makes each strategy easier to put into practice.

 When a customer walks into your liquor store, they know exactly what they’re looking for — whether it’s their go-to bottle of Jim Beam or a celebration-worthy champagne.